chaz303/Visualize-Insert-Sort/README.md

-# Visualize Insert Sort
+# Visualize Insertion Sort

-This is a simple visualization of a sorting algorithm, insert sort.
+This is a simple visualization of the insertion sort algorithm.
 It is written Javascript, without the use of any libraries.

 ## Instructions to download and view: